Mani Madhava Chakyar: Publications

 He has written an authoritative, award-winning book (in Malayalam) on Koodiyattam called Nātyakalpadrumam (1975).
 This work is being used as a reference by scholars and students.
 Natyakalpadrumam deals with all aspects of Koodiyattam in a scientific and critical manner.
 This book is considered the encyclopaedia of Koodiyattam.
 It won the prestigious Kerala Sahitya Akademi Award (1976).
 This book is translated into Hindi by Sangeet Natak Akademi of New Delhi.

 One of his other book is Matha Vilasam (Mattavilasam 1968), the choreography and play part (actor's manual – Attaprakara) used in Mattavilasaprahasana Kudiyattam.
 He wrote the Attaprakaras of Abhijñānaśākuntala, Swapnavāsavadatta, Vikramorvaśīya, Mālavikāgnimitra, Pancharātra and Nagananda (Not published).

 His biography (in Malayalam), Mani Madhaveeyam (1999) was published by Department of Cultural Affairs Publications of the Government of Kerala.
-The book gives the picture of astonishing accomplishing and momentous life of the Guru.
-It gives an excellent account of his struggles and his lifelong devotion towards the art form.
-The book includes Guru's memoirs of his illustrious stage life spanning about 80 golden years.
-Book contains a lot of rare photos giving us an insight to maestro's both personal and theatre life.
+This book showcased his achievements and contributions towards the arts.

 Guru has written articles in various journals and presented number of papers in conferences on various aspects of Koodiyattam, Abhinaya, Raagas, Natyasastra, Chakyar Koothu, Rasābhinaya in Kathakali etc.